Christian Walker Preview, Player Props: Diamondbacks vs. Astros

 Astros Pitching Rankings

-- The Astros have the 10th-ranked team ERA among all MLB pitching staffs (4.00).
+- The Astros' 3.97 team ERA ranks eighth across all league pitching staffs.

-- In his most recent appearance on Saturday, the righty tossed five innings against the Kansas City Royals, giving up two earned runs while surrendering seven hits.
+- In his last time out on Tuesday against the Seattle Mariners, the righty tossed eight innings, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.